 Everyone dreams of it: a private house, a patch of green grass for the kids, a place to barbecue on Yom Ha’atzmaut.
 But in the crowded center of Israel, this dream comes with a staggering price tag.
 The truth is, the cost isn’t just a number; it’s a reflection of a deep-seated land shortage that defines the entire market.

 Let’s be clear: we are talking about millions.
-In desirable suburbs of Tel Aviv like Ra’anana, Kfar Saba, or Herzliya, a standard single-family home (bayit prati) or a semi-detached cottage will start at around 6-8 million shekels ($1.6M – $2.2M USD) and can easily climb much higher.
+In desirable suburbs of Tel Aviv like Ra’anana, Kfar Saba, or Herzliya, a standard single-family home (bayit prati) or a semi-detached cottage typically starts in the region of 6-8 million shekels (roughly $2.1M-$2.8M USD, as of May 2026 at about 2.9 shekels per US dollar) and can easily climb much higher.
+These are indicative figures (as of 2025-2026) that vary widely by city, plot and condition.
 Even this often gets you a relatively modest house on a small plot of land (migrash), perhaps 250-350 square meters.

 As you move slightly further from the center, to cities like Modi’in or Petah Tikva, the prices may dip slightly, but they remain firmly in the multi-million shekel range.
 The concept of a large yard is a true luxury.
 What is considered a “large yard” in central Israel would be a small patio in many other countries.
 The astronomical cost is driven by the simple, brutal economics of supply and demand.
 Land is incredibly scarce, and the competition for any detached home is fierce, making it a premium product reserved for the very wealthy.